Kelly Bensimon Says ‘RHONY’ Almost Cost Her The Ability To Provide For Girls

 Kelly Bensimon hasn’t been on The Real Housewives of New York for years, but it sounds like she can’t escape her time on the show.
 While she was filming the show, she was working on her business, her work in the fashion industry, and even taking care of her children.
-But she made some comments about Bethenny Frankel, which backfired.
+But she made some comments about Bethenny Frankel that ultimately backfired.
 She wanted to explain that the two were indeed very different, but rather than use that word “different,” she told Bethenny that she was “up here” and Frankel was “down here.”
 This made it sound like Kelly was better than Frankel.

-According to a new tweet, Kelly Bensimon is now revealing that her time on The Real Housewives of New York was rough and it had a severe effect on her.
-During her final season of the show, she felt bullied and she called it “systematic bullying.”
+According to a new tweet, Kelly Bensimon is now revealing that her time on The Real Housewives of New York was rough and had a severe effect on her.
+During her final season of the show, she felt bullied, which she referred to as “systematic bullying.”
 While many people questioned her bullying claims, others fully supported her.
-Now, Bensimon is revealing that Bravo made a huge mistake with her and it almost cost her the ability to care for her two children.
+Now, Bensimon is revealing that Bravo made a huge mistake with her and almost cost her the ability to care for her two children.

 #springcleaning .
 Keep your closet with what you love.
 Hoops are a must available on kellykbensimon.com